Azure/azure-sphere-samples/Samples/DeferredUpdate/DeferredUpdate_HighLevelApp/README.md

    cd buildfiles
    ```

 1. Run `cmake` at the command line as shown below.
-First, make the following changes to the parameter list:

-    - Set `AZURE_SPHERE_TARGET_HARDWARE_DEFINITION_DIRECTORY` to the pathname of the directory that contains the hardware definition files for your hardware.
-The example assumes hardware that follows the MT3620 reference board design (RDB), such as the MT3620 Dev Kit from Seeed Studios.
-The target hardware definitions are in the Hardware folder that is in the cloned Azure Sphere samples repo.
-For example, the hardware definition files for the MT3620 RDB are in the Hardware\mt3620_rdb folder in the cloned sample repo.
-If you're not using RDB-compatible hardware, set this parameter to the hardware definition directory for your hardware.
-This path can be absolute or relative; if relative, it must be relative to the location of the CMakeLists.txt file.

-    - Set the final parameter to the pathname of the directory that contains the source files for the DeferredUpdate_HighLevelApp sample application on your local machine.
+Set the final parameter to the pathname of the directory that contains the source files for the DeferredUpdate_HighLevelApp sample application on your local machine.

     ```sh
     cmake ^
     -G "Ninja" ^
     -DCMAKE_TOOLCHAIN_FILE="C:\Program Files (x86)\Microsoft Azure Sphere SDK\CMakeFiles\AzureSphereToolchain.cmake" ^
-    -DAZURE_SPHERE_TARGET_API_SET="4" ^
-    -DAZURE_SPHERE_TARGET_HARDWARE_DEFINITION_DIRECTORY="<path to cloned samples repo>\azure-sphere-samples\Hardware\mt3620_rdb" ^
-    -DAZURE_SPHERE_TARGET_HARDWARE_DEFINITION="sample_hardware.json" ^
-    --no-warn-unused-cli ^
+    -DAZURE_SPHERE_TARGET_API_SET="5" ^
     -DCMAKE_BUILD_TYPE="Debug" ^
-    -DCMAKE_MAKE_PROGRAM="ninja" ^
     <path to DeferredUpdate_HighLevelApp sample>
     ```